Article June 10th, 2022 by Nortal

 “Data is king”

 “We built our administrative system from scratch,” Vallner recalls.
 In the process, a key problem crystallized: sharing data between government agencies was expensive.
-Data protection authority requirements made processes complicated.
+In addition to this, the Data protection authority requirements made processes complicated.

 We built our management system from scratch.